Anuja Prabhudessai

-Anuja Prabhudessai (born 8 February 1962) is a judge of the Bombay High Court, in Maharashtra, India.
-She is the first woman from Goa to be a High Court judge in India.
+Anuja Prabhudessai (born 8 February 1962) is an Indian judge of the Bombay High Court, in Maharashtra, India.
+She is the first woman from Goa appointed as a High Court judge in India.

-Life
+Early life

-Prabhudessai was born in Mapusa, Goa.
-She studied English literature and law, and joined the bar in 1985.
+Anuja Prabhudessai was born in Mapusa, Goa, India.
+She studied English literature and Law, and joined the bar in 1985.

-Judicial career
+Career

 Prabhudessai practiced law in Goa, including at the Goa bench of the Bombay High Court.
 She became a Civil Judge and Judicial Magistrate (First class) in 1991, and was appointed the Principal District and Sessions Judge in Panaji, Goa, in 2012.
 She also presided over the North Goa Children's Court and Legal Services Authority.